 The author of The Golden Notebook

 Name at birth: Doris May Tayler

-Extra credit: Doris Lessing is the oldest person ever to win a Nobel Prize for literature; she turned 88 in 2007, the year she was given the prize...
-Doris Lessing has been married twice: to Frank Wisdom from 1938 until their divorce in 1943, and to Gottfried Lessing from 1943 until their divorce in 1949.
+Doris Lessing was the oldest person ever to win a Nobel Prize for literature; she turned 88 in 2007, the year she was given the prize...
+Doris Lessing was married twice: to Frank Wisdom from 1938 until their divorce in 1943, and to Gottfried Lessing from 1943 until their divorce in 1949.
 She had two children with Wisdom (Jean and John) and one, Peter, with Lessing; Peter moved with her to London in 1949 while Jean and John remained with their father...
-The title of The Grass is Singing The title is taken from T.S.
+The title of The Grass is Singing is taken from T.S.
 Eliot's 1922 poem The Waste Land: "In this decayed hole among the mountains / In the faint moonlight, the grass is singing."